Marvel Cinematic Universe: Phase Five: Television series

-Secret Invasion
+Secret Invasion (2023)

-A faction of Skrulls have infiltrated all aspects of life on Earth.
+Nick Fury works with Talos, a shapeshifting alien Skrull, to uncover a conspiracy by a group of renegade Skrulls led by Gravik who plan to gain control of Earth by posing as different humans around the world.

 By September 2020, Marvel Studios was developing a series centered on Nick Fury, with Samuel L. Jackson reprising his role and Kyle Bradstreet serving as head writer.
-That December, Marvel Studios revealed the series to be an adaptation of the Secret Invasion comic book storyline, and confirmed Jackson, with Ben Mendelsohn co-starring as Talos.
-Filming had begun by September 2021 in London, with Thomas Bezucha and Ali Selim directing episodes of the series.
+That December, Marvel Studios revealed the series to be an adaptation of the Secret Invasion comic book storyline starring Jackson alongside Ben Mendelsohn as Talos.
+Filming had begun by September 2021 in London, with Ali Selim directing the series.
 Filming concluded in late April 2022.
 Additional filming occurred across West Yorkshire and in Liverpool, England.
-Secret Invasion is scheduled to be released in early 2023, and will consist of six episodes.

-Secret Invasion is set after the events of Spider-Man: Far From Home (2019), and is a follow-up to the story of Captain Marvel.
-Cobie Smulders, Martin Freeman, and Don Cheadle will reprise their respective MCU roles of Maria Hill, Everett K. Ross, and James "Rhodey" Rhodes.
+During production, much of the series' creative team was replaced, with Brian Tucker taking over as writer from Bradstreet and co-director Thomas Bezucha exiting.
+Extensive reshoots lasted from mid-June to late September 2022.
+Secret Invasion premiered on June 21, 2023, and consisted of six episodes, concluding on July 26, 2023.

+Secret Invasion is set around 2026, thirty years after the events of Captain Marvel.
+Reprising their roles from previous MCU media are Don Cheadle, Cobie Smulders, Martin Freeman, and O-T Fagbenle as James "Rhodey" Rhodes, Maria Hill, Everett K. Ross, and Rick Mason, respectively.
+Emilia Clarke plays an adult version of G'iah, who appeared as Talos' unnamed child in Captain Marvel, played by Auden L. Ophuls and Harriet L. Ophuls.
+Charlotte Baker and Kate Braithwaite appear as Talos' wife Soren, who was portrayed by Sharon Blynn in Captain Marvel and Spider-Man: Far From Home (2019).

-Loki season 2
+Loki season 2 (2023)

+After the events of the first season, Loki teams up with Mobius M. Mobius, Hunter B-15, and other Time Variance Authority agents "in a battle for the soul" of the TVA.
+He continues to explore the multiverse in search of Sylvie, Ravonna Renslayer, and Miss Minutes.

 The first season of Loki premiered in June 2021.
-Development on a second season had begun by November 2020, with season one head writer Michael Waldron expected to once again be involved "in some capacity" by January 2021.
+Development on a second season had begun by November 2020, with season one head writer Michael Waldron expected to be involved by January 2021.
 The season was officially confirmed in July 2021, along with Tom Hiddleston returning to star as Loki.
 By February 2022, Eric Martin was set to write the season, with Waldron as an executive producer.
-Filming began in mid-June 2022, at Pinewood Studios in the United Kingdom, with Justin Benson and Aaron Moorhead directing the majority of episodes, and concluded that October.
-The second season of Loki is scheduled to be released in mid-2023, and will consist of six episodes.
+Filming began in mid-June 2022, at Pinewood Studios in the United Kingdom, with Justin Benson and Aaron Moorhead directing the majority of episodes, and Dan DeLeeuw and Kasra Farahani also directing.
+Shooting concluded that October.
+The second season of Loki premiered on October 5, 2023, and ran for six episodes, concluding on November 9.

-Jonathan Majors will reprise his role as Victor Timely from Ant-Man and the Wasp: Quantumania.
+The second season begins immediately after the first-season finale, taking place outside of time and space while some events occur between the past, present, and future.
+Jonathan Majors reprises his role as Victor Timely from Ant-Man and the Wasp: Quantumania.